ryan-carpenter/Encode-Sans/docs/10-testing-and-refining-in-work-apps/README.md

 ![](assets/2018-12-10-17-54-05.png)

 This does, however, point to the need to shorten names, so they don't overflow the MS Word font menu width.
-I've abbreviated names in the NAME table, and things are (somewhat improved):s
+I've abbreviated names in the NAME table, and things are (somewhat improved):

 ![](assets/2018-12-10-18-19-26.png)